Navigating GDPR Compliance: Guide for Small Businesses

 • Then, the risk and data privacy problems can be evaluated by conducting a risk assessment, such as a Data Protection Impact Assessment.

-• These assessments lead to the development of a compliance action plan and provide protection against high-risk activities in the future.
+• These assessments lead to the development of a compliance action plan, protecting high-risk activities in the future.

 2: Establish Processing Record

-• Identify and map the consumer data gathered to determine what was gathered and why.
+• Identify and map the consumer data gathered to determine what was collected and why.

-• According to GDPR Article 30, controllers and their representatives must maintain records of processing activities.
+• According to Article 30 of the GDPR, controllers and their representatives are required to maintain records of processing activities.

-• Additionally, companies need to audit their data and service providers to find out what data is gathered, how it is handled, how it flows, and which suppliers use it.
+• Additionally, companies need to audit their data and service providers to determine what data is collected, how it is processed, how it is transmitted, and which suppliers utilize it.

-• This action will help small businesses keep an updated.
+• This action will help small businesses stay updated.

 • Unified single source of truth for all processing processes involving personal data that the company stores.